-Here's a list of sites that The B-Man uses frequently.
+Here's a handy list of sites that The B-Man uses frequently.
 If you are looking for course-related web sites, go to the course information page.
-The official web site is listed under the course address and there's a list of discount links at the bottom of the course detail page.
+The official web site is listed under the course address.

 *The* association for amateur golfers in NC and SC.
 Regularly hosts large tournament events in different formats for amateurs at all levels at courses throughout the Carolinas, including season-ending championships on Tour-quality venues such as Pinehurst resort.